 It is early evening as I write to you in my study.
 My window looks out onto the farm—

-What he’d written was indeed true.
+What he’d written indeed was true.
 This place had once been a farm.
-In fact, Maya loved those years as much as she loved anything.
-She remembered them with a nostalgia shot through with grief.
-She recalled all those summer afternoons she’d spent ranging over the fields in search of Indian arrowheads; warm evenings running around playing Capture the Flag in the tall grasses with the neighborhood kids.
+Maya loved those years as much as she loved anything, and remembered them with a nostalgia shot through with grief.
+She recalled the summer afternoons spent ranging over the fields in search of Indian arrowheads, and the warm evenings dashing around playing Capture the Flag in the tall grasses with the neighborhood kids.
 At dusk, she would stare out her bedroom window, awed by beauty of the waning light on the rolling hills.

 Then, one spring, all that came to an abrupt end.
-Grandpa Burke had passed away, leaving Muriel the property.
-She immediately sold most of the land to a condominium developer.
-The earth movers and workmen arrived.
-So what if the farm had been in the Burke family for a hundred and fifty years?
+Grandpa Burke passed away, leaving the property to Muriel, who promptly sold most of it to a condominium developer.
+The earth movers and workmen arrived the following week.
+The noise and craziness ensued.
+At the end, the Burkes had an old farmhouse and a lawn.
+So what if the farm had been in the family for a hundred and fifty years?
 Muriel didn’t care.
-It was prime real estate in the prized woodlands of the county.
-Making a buck was all she cared about.

 In time, the neighboring farms were sold, too, and Plainfield gradually became a well-coiffed suburb, its rural character sliding into the forgotten past.
-Muriel had had the Burke farmhouse demolished and a tract mansion built in its place.
+Muriel had had the farmhouse demolished and a tract mansion built in its place.
 It was “upscale.”
 It was “nice.”
-Maya hated its bland soullessness.
+Maya hated it.

-The only artifact that remained from the old days was a small section of picket fence that lingered beyond the new fence at the foot of the woods, like an ancient headstone.
+One strange artifact that remained from the old days: a small section of picket fence that lingered between the new fence and the woods, like an old headstone.
 Why had Muriel left it?
 Maya imagined her father gazing at it from this same swing as he wrote in his journal.

-She opened it again, and made her way through a few passages in which he expressed guilt about leaving her.
+She opened it again, making her way through a few passages in which he expressed guilt about leaving her.
 Maya had strong feelings about that—feelings she would set aside for the moment.
 Then she came upon something very interesting.

-What’s become clear to me is this: A global shift is in the offing of such magnitude that every human system—every nation, government and culture—will be transformed.
+What’s become clear to me is this: A global change is in the offing of such magnitude that every human system—every nation, government and culture—will be completely transformed.
 Everything will change.
 Societies will be rocked and altered.

 The old does not yield willingly to the new.
 Great discord always accompanies great change.
 You, dear daughter, must prepare.
 But take heart, for the storm will not last.
 As it strikes, look beyond its violence for the nourishment of the rain, for that is its greater purpose—

-Again, Maya stopped reading and closed the journal, feeling even more anxious than before.
-She placed it back in its box and shut the lid.
+Again, Maya stopped reading and closed the journal.
+Now her whole body was shaking with emotion.
+She placed the journal back in its box and shut the lid.
 She looked over at the woods.
-She rocked on the swing, thinking.
+She rocked, thinking, calming.
 Trying to comprehend what she’d read.
 It was a lot to take in.
 Fantastic is what it was.

 No lightning strike had changed the world in the years since he had penned those words.
 No “storm” had hit.
-One could say the world was always changing but it was still the same world from one day to the next.
+One could say the world was ever-changing and perpetually in flux but it was still the same world from one day to the next.

 Maya frowned, disappointed.
 What kind of man was this wayward father of hers?
 Why would he write such things?
 Was this how he wanted to introduce himself to his daughter—as unhinged?

-She sat quietly, swinging gently and tapping the toe of her book on one of the poles, hoping to think of a way to make what he’d written all right with her.
+She sat quietly, swinging gently, tapping the heel of her boot on one of the poles, hoping to think of a way to make what he’d written all right with her.

 An idea did come.
 She sat upright, her face brightening.
 Maybe, she thought.
 Just maybe.
-Because the truth was, there was validity to his predictions; hadn’t the most incredible one come true?
+Because the truth was, there was validity to his predictions, for the most incredible one had already come true.
 I found your journal.
 His burying it in that place meant he thought she would find it.

 But how could that be?

-She took the journal out of the box, eager to see if she could find the answers in its unread pages.
+She reached for the journal again, eager to see if she could find the answers in its unread pages.
 But the honk of a car horn startled her.
 The journal almost fell from her hands.
 Josh’s Mustang was idling in the driveway.
 He waved at her.

 Maya sat for a moment, thinking.
-She looked over at Josh and then at the artifact in her hand.
-I must read this.
-Desperately she wanted to send him away and remain on the swing and take in more of this miracle, this catalog not only of her father’s life but hers, too.
-But she couldn’t just send Josh off.
-Especially not today, not after the way he had insisted they go out.
+She looked over at Josh and then at the invaluable artifact in her hand.
+Could she leave it now?
+Desperately she wanted to send him away and remain on the swing and take in more of this miracle, this catalog not only of her father’s life but of hers, too.
+But she couldn’t send Josh off.
+Not today, not after the way he had insisted they go out.

-She forced a smile and shouted, “Hey!
+She forced a smile and shouted, “Heya!
 Be right back!”

-She took the box and dashed for the house.
-She placed the box far under her bed, sending a legion of little dust balls dancing like tumbleweeds across the hardwood floor.
+She placed the journal in the box and picked it up and dashed for the house.
+In her room, she slid it far under her bed, sending the dust balls down there dancing like tumbleweeds across the hardwood floor.